-PURPOSE AND LINK TO STRATEGY OPERATION OPPORTUNITY PERFORMANCE METRICS AVPS To incentivise the annual delivery of stretching targets and delivery of AVPS targets reviewed annually by the Committee.
-Performance is measured against threshold, target and Maximum AVPS potential of 100% of salary, for the achievement of stretching performance targets.
-Measures aligned to the Business Plan and based on overall reward/ strategic goals. maximum levels.
-Outfurn against targets is determined by the Remuneration Committee after the year end based on performance against targets. • Paid as cash penalty outcomes - 40% based on Customer Service, 40% based on Operational Performance and 20% based on a suite of strategic Not pensionable Clawback provisions apply in the following circumstances: goals, which are selected by the Committee each year.
-Material misstatement or a calculation error in assessing any Group member company's financial results Material failure of risk management in any Group member company or a relevant business unit Gross misconduct or reputational damage caused to the Company or Group member company Material corporate failure in any Group member company or a relevant business unit AVPS awards may be varied (either increased or decreased) at the discretion of the Committee or clawed back either prior to the poyment of the award for a particular performance year or in the following performance year
+PURPOSE AND LINK TO STRATEGY OPERATION OPPORTUNITY PERFORMANCE METRICS AVPS To incentivise the annual delivery of stretching targets and delivery of strategic goals.
+AVPS targets reviewed annually by the Committee.
+Performance is measured against threshold, target and maximum levels. of 100% of salary, for the achievement of stretching performance targets.
+Measures aligned to the Business Plan and based on overall reward/ penalty outcomes Outturn against targets is determined by the Ramuneration Committee after the year end based on performance against targets.
+40% based on Customer Service, 40% based on Operational Performance and 20% based on a suite of strategic Paid as cash Not pensionable Clawback provisions apply in the following circumstances: goals, which are selected by the Committee each year.
+Material misstatement or a calculation error in assessing any Group member company's financial results Material failure of risk management in any Group member company or a relevant business unit Grass misconduct or reputational damage caused to the Company or Group member company Material corporate failure in any Group member company or a relevant business unit AVPS awards may be varied (either increased or decreased) at the discretion of the Committee or clawed back either prior to the poyment of the award for a particular performance year or in the following performance year